lara-martin/ASTER/README.md

 # ASTER
-Agent for Story Turn-taking using Event Representations
+Automated Story-Telling using Event Representations

 **Disclaimer** This code is not upkept.